A Dangerous Gulf in the Horn: How the Inter-Arab Crisis is Fueling Regional Tensions

 Ethiopia, with an estimated 500,000 workers in Saudi Arabia alone, has suffered the gravest consequences.
 Some 23,000 Ethiopians in the country face imminent deportation.
 The situation has political overtones: both Saudi Arabia and the UAE seem intent on using the threat of mass expulsion to pressure Horn states into cutting ties with Qatar.
 This is putting Ethiopia’s official stance of neutrality under considerable strain.

+Republished, with permission, from International Crisis Group.
 Photo: Qatari defense minister visits peacekeeping troops deployed along border between Eritrea and Djibouti.